History Graduate Student Handbook

 The Thesis Track

-In deciding whether to pursue the thesis track, students should consult the following guidelines in order to be fully aware of what a thesis entails.
+In deciding whether to pursue the thesis track, students should consult the following guidelines to be fully aware of what a thesis entails.
 They should consult with the history or public history advisor early on.
+Students should also identify a thesis advisor by the end of their first semester.
 While students can switch tracks, it is advised that the decision on whether to pursue a thesis is made not later than at the end of the first year, or the student might be required to take additional courses to fulfill graduation requirements.

 Thesis students are strongly advised to enroll in Thesis A [5399A] the same semester in which they will be taking General Research Seminar (usually the third semester).
 This will allow them to carve out enough time to locate and analyze primary sources as well as incorporate them into their seminar research paper and, later, into the thesis project.